ane/ane.github.io/_posts/2016-10-04-communicator-functional-actors.md

 This is a bad idea.
 There are several reasons for this.
 First, Scala eschews `var`s, they should only be used when absolutely necessary (read: never).
-There is also an additional need for thread-safety for the collection, not because of the `receive` method itself.
-The `receive` method is
+There is also an additional need for thread-safety for the collection, not because of the `receive` method itself. <!--break-->The `receive` method is
 [guaranteed to run inside a single thread](http://doc.akka.io/docs/akka/2.4.11/general/jmm.html).
 However, an unsuspecting user might still launch a `Future` and modify the collection, leading to